 Self-acceptance in the lucid dream is a powerful place to lean against; allowing flexibility and courage when the dreamworld shifts and moves with the visionary intensity of REM.

-Recently, I tried the affirmation while looking at myself in a mirror, in a lucid dream:
+Recently, I tried a forgiveness affirmation while looking at myself in a mirror, in a lucid dream:

 I watch my reflection morph and shimmer as I repeat the words.
 My visage changes from uncertainty to acceptance.
 Now I have a beard, as well, and look older than I am in my waking life.
 My heart opens as I forgive myself.
 As I say the words, the mirror becomes like a sheet of mercury.
 I tap it with my fingers and concentric rings dance across it.
 I slip inside it, dissolving into a dark and spacious space.
 Now I have no dream body, and I breathe fully, protected and safe in the dark void.
 (10/10/11)